NABARD Grade A Syllabus 2025: Prelims & Mains Guide

 Conclusion

-Frequently Asked Questions ( FAQs )
+Frequently Asked Questions ( FAQ’s )

-Is NABARD Grade A exam tough?
+Is the NABARD Grade A exam tough?

+Ans.
 The difficulty level of the NABARD Grade A exam varies depending on the preparation level and knowledge of the topics covered in the exam.
 However, in general, the NABARD Grade A exam is considered to be moderately difficult.

-What is the salary of the NABARD Grade A officer?
+What is the NABARD Grade A salary?

-Are NABARD and RBI syllabi the same?
+Are the NABARD and RBI syllabi the same?

-Which is better RBI Grade B or NABARD Grade A?
+Which is better, RBI Grade B or NABARD Grade A?

+Ans.
 Agriculture and rural development are the only subjects different between the NABARD Grade A and RBI Grade B exams, which inquire about Finance and management instead.
 Economics and social issues are included in both the RBI Grade B and NABARD Grade A exams.